torvista/Zen_Cart-Spanish_Language_Pack/README.md

 See the /docs/spanish_language_pack/index.html for installation and use.

 Branch "main" tracks the Zen Cart "master" branch development branch, currently Zen Cart® v2.1.0-dev.
+This is not normally more than a couple of days behind this branch so can generally be used for testing.

 Branch "2.0" tracks the Zen Cart production "2.0" branch, for bugfixes currently at 2.0.1.